malariagen/Sadat-GSoC/README.md

 )
 ```

-The function returns one label per input row and a `float64` probability array whose columns follow
+`predict_kmer_counts` returns one label for each input row and a `float64` array containing the five
-the class order in `model.json`.
-When preparing `count_rows`, use the `features.read_pairs` value
+probabilities, and the columns in this array follow the order of `classes` in `model.json`.
+When
-from the same file to match the sampling depth used for training.
+generating `count_rows`, use the number of read pairs recorded as `features.read_pairs` in
+`model.json` for every sample.

 ## Reuse existing output

-`download` and `count-kmers` can resume in an existing output directory.
-Before reusing a completed
+`download` and `count-kmers` can be run again with an existing output directory.
+A downloaded FASTQ
-run, each command checks its files and settings.
-If the saved run was created from different inputs
+pair is reused after the two FASTQ files and their read-pair count have been checked.
+Before a KMC
+database is reused, `count-kmers` checks the database files and statistics and compares `run.json`
+with the current FASTQ paths, k-mer length, read-pair count, KMC version, and KMC command settings.
-or settings, use a new output directory.
+If a completed run does not match, the command stops; use a new output directory for changed FASTQ
+files or settings.

 `assign-folds` replaces `folds.tsv` in its output directory. `build-matrix` and `train` require new
 output directories, and `predict` requires a new output file.